Find synonyms Find exact match

 Consultations — Gastroenterological consultation should be obtained in all patients with suspected clinically significant acute upper GI bleeding.
 The decision to obtain surgical and interventional radiology consultations prior to endoscopy should be based upon the likelihood of persistent or recurrent bleeding, or risks/complications stemming from endoscopic therapy (perforation, precipitation of massive bleeding).

-As a general rule, we obtain surgical consultation if endoscopic therapy is unlikely to be successful, if the patient is deemed to be at high risk for rebleeding or complications associated with endoscopy, or if there is concern that the patient may have an aorto-enteric fistula.
-In addition, a surgeon should be promptly notified of all patients with severe acute upper GI bleeding .
+As a general rule, we obtain surgical and interventional radiology consultation if endoscopic therapy is unlikely to be successful, if the patient is deemed to be at high risk for rebleeding or complications associated with endoscopy, or if there is concern that the patient may have an aorto-enteric fistula.
+In addition, a surgeon and an interventional radiologist should be promptly notified of all patients with severe acute upper GI bleeding .

 Endoscopic findings in patients with peptic ulcers may be described using the Forrest classification .
 Findings include spurting hemorrhage (class Ia) (picture 1), oozing hemorrhage (class Ib), a nonbleeding visible vessel (class IIa) (picture 2), an adherent clot (class IIb) (picture 3), a flat pigmented spot (class IIc), and a clean ulcer base (class III).
 The endoscopic appearance helps determine which lesions require endoscopic therapy.
 (See "Overview of the treatment of bleeding peptic ulcers", section on 'Endoscopic therapy'.)

-Frequently, it is helpful to irrigate the stomach prior to endoscopy to help remove residual blood and other gastric contents.
+It may be helpful to irrigate the stomach prior to endoscopy to help remove residual blood and other gastric contents.
 However, despite irrigation, the stomach can be obscured with blood, potentially making it difficult to establish a clear diagnosis and/or perform therapeutic maneuvers.
-In patients in whom bleeding stops spontaneously, a second-look endoscopy may be required to establish a diagnosis, but routine second-look endoscopy is not recommended.
+In patients in whom blood obscures the source of bleeding, a second endoscopy may be required to establish a diagnosis and to potentially apply therapy, but routine second-look endoscopy is not recommended.
 (See 'Nasogastric lavage' above and "Overview of the treatment of bleeding peptic ulcers", section on 'Second-look endoscopy'.)

 Risks of endoscopy — Risks of upper endoscopy include aspiration, adverse reactions to conscious sedation, perforation, and increasing bleeding while attempting therapeutic intervention.
 Patients need to be hemodynamically stable prior to undergoing endoscopy.